4math2379/D4VID-Bot/readme.md

 # D4VID : A bot to understand and challenge novice programmers

-This repo contains a project for a the Cisco Spark Hackaton.
+This repo contains a project for a  Cisco Spark Hackaton.

-The purpose is a Bot who will converse with the user ( during a Class session for example) about programming langages.
+The purpose is a Bot who will converse with the user ( during a Class session for example ) about programming langages.
 Durint the chat, the user will explain her/his objectives and purposes.
 D4VID will guide him to the best programming langages and give the user some challenge codes.

-Finaly D4VID will give him resources and can send to the user some news about the langages the user will use now.
+Finaly D4VID will give him resources and can send to the user some news about the programming langage.

 # What we use for this Bot :